-Keeping this Feast of Unleavened Bread where Paul reminds us to keep this feast with the unleavened bread of sincerity and truth, should give us pause to contrast that which is unleavened to that which is leavened.
-If unleavened bread is sincerity and truth, what would leavened bread be?
+As we are reminded by Paul to keep this feast with the unleavened bread of sincerity and truth, we should consider if unleavened bread is that which represents sincerity and truth, what does leavened bread represent?
 We can look to the words of Jesus, the Bread of Life, to see how Jesus explained this to the disciples.
 He told the disciples to beware the leaven of the Pharisees and Sadducees, and in the lesson to His disciples, the leaven wasn't about the bread, but the doctrine of the Pharisees and Sadducees.
 Matthew sixteen verse five.